 Strategic planning provides regular opportunities to reflect on our progress and recalibrate our course to ensure mission achievement in the face of evolving circumstances.
 Since finalizing our last strategic plan, we have learned a great deal from our performance through ongoing internal reviews; attention paid to changes in the supervised population and the evolving DC landscape; and literature on evidence-based practices (EBPs) in community corrections.
-Additionally, we have incorporated elements in support of the President's Executive Order (EO) related to improving the Nation's cybersecurity (EO 14028) into our planning process and complied with requirements of The Foundations for Evidence-Based Policymaking Act of 2018 ("Evidence Act"), which communicates our commitment to building and using evidence to carry out mission-critical work.
+Additionally, we have incorporated elements in support of the President's Executive Orders (EOs) related to advancing equity through the Federal Government (i.e., EOs 13985, 14019, 14020, and 14035)1 and improving the Nation's cybersecurity (EO 14028) into our planning process, as well as complied with requirements of The Foundations for Evidence-Based Policymaking Act of 2018 ("Evidence Act"), which communicates our commitment to building and using evidence to carry out mission-critical work.
 The combination of lessons learned and strategies to realize organizational efficiencies are incorporated into our FY22-26 strategic plan, which focuses on our enhanced vision for community supervision and lays the groundwork for future supervision practices.